gegetie/zeppelin/docs/quickstart/install.md

 ### Downloading Binary Package

 Two binary packages are available on the [download page](http://zeppelin.apache.org/download.html).
-Only difference between these two binaries is interpreters are included in the package file.
+Only difference between these two binaries is whether all the interpreters are included in the package file.

 - **all interpreter package**: unpack it in a directory of your choice and you're ready to go.
-- **net-install interpreter package**: unpack and follow [install additional interpreters](../usage/interpreter/installation.html) to install interpreters.
+- **net-install interpreter package**: only spark, python, markdown and shell interpreter included.
+Unpack and follow [install additional interpreters](../usage/interpreter/installation.html) to install other interpreters.
 If you're unsure, just run `./bin/install-interpreter.sh --all` and install all interpreters.

 ### Building Zeppelin from source